Red grapeSommo grape guide

 Food Pairings

-Nebbiolo’s high tannins and acidity demand rich, fatty foods:
+Nebbiolo’s high tannins and acidity demand rich, fatty foods.

-• Wild game (venison, wild boar)
+• Wild game (venison, wild boar, hare): Nebbiolo’s tannins handle gamey flavours beautifully.

 The Decanting Debate